NEADS National Student Awards Program

 The NEADS National Student Awards Program is offered to encourage full access to postsecondary education for persons with disabilities, who often have higher costs and greater barriers to participation in higher education.

 The awards will be offered to outstanding applicants who meet the criteria of the program.
-The awards are paid directly to the post-secondary institution (in the students’ accounts) that the recipients are attending to offset the cost of tuition fees for post-secondary study.
+The awards are paid directly to the post-secondary institution the student attends to offset the cost of tuition.

 - Applicants must be Canadian citizens or permanent residents of Canada.